 Friday night I had my first opportunity to try out night fishing.
 Tom invited me to go night fishing with him on Stockton Lake.
-Just before four pm we set off with Tom’s boat in tow for the fifty odd mile drive to Stockton.
+Just before four pm, we set off with Tom’s boat in tow for the fifty-odd mile drive to Stockton.

 By seven pm we’d ‘half caught’ a couple of small perch and that was it.
 By half caught, I mean the fish managed to get off our hooks before we could properly land them.
-It was about this time that I switched to my ‘Lucky’ fishing hat (Tom scoffed at this), but he caught a fish shortly afterwards.
+It was about this time that I switched to my ‘Lucky’ fishing hat (Tom scoffed at this), but he caught a fish shortly afterward.
 Around eight I decided that if I couldn’t catch a decent fish at least I’d try for some nice pictures, and started snapping away at the sunset which was absolutely stunning.

 Once the sun went down a change in fishing strategy was required, so Tom lent me a heavier rod and I tried fishing with what is best described as a rubber worm.
-The bass seemed to like them, Tom caught several, and I managed to catch one nice sized large mouth bass.
+The bass seemed to like them, Tom caught several, and I managed to catch one nice sized largemouth bass.
 We continued fishing until around ten-thirty when we called it a day.
 Despite the slow start we’d got some nice fish and enjoyed a peaceful evening on the lake.

 I arrived home according to plan, just after twelve, which was fine, except we’re going to St Louis to drop the girls off with their father Saturday, and onward camping after that.
 Saturday might end up being a long day, especially as the van still hasn’t got any air conditioning.Copyright © 2010 Gary Allman, all rights reserved.